-Warning: The entrypoint variable is deprecated, you should use the equivalent pe.entry_point from the PE module instead.
+Warning: The entrypoint variable is deprecated, you should use the equivalent pe.entry\point from the PE module instead.
 Starting with YARA 3.0 you'll get a warning if you use entrypoint and it will be completely removed in future versions.

-2.3.6 Accessing data at a given position
+Accessing data at a given position

-There are many situations in which you may want to write conditions that depends on data stored at a certain file offset or memory virtual address, depending if we are scanning a file or a running process.
+There are many situations in which you may want to write conditions that depend on data stored at a certain file offset or memory virtual address, depending if we are scanning a file or a running process.
 In those situations you can use one of the following functions to read data from the file at the given offset:

 '''

 int8(<offset or virtual address>)

 int16(<offset or virtual address>)

 int32(<offset or virtual address>)

 uint8(<offset or virtual address>)

 uint16(<offset or virtual address>)

 uint32(<offset or virtual address>)

 int8be(<offset or virtual address>)

 int16be(<offset or virtual address>)

+uint8be(<offset or virtual address>)

 uint32be(<offset or virtual address>)

-uint16be(<offset or virtual address>)

-uint2be(<offset or virtual address>)

 uint32be(<offset or virtual address>)

 uint32be(<offset or virtual address>)

 '''

 The intXX functions read 8, 16, and 32 bits signed integers from <offset or virtual address>, while functions uintXX read unsigned integers.
-Both 16 and 32 bits integer are considered to be little-endian.
+Both 16 and 32 bit integers are considered to be little-endian.
 If you want to read a big-endian integer use the corresponding function ending in be.
 The <offset or virtual address> parameter can be any expression returning an unsigned integer, including the return value of one the uintXX functions itself.
 As an example let's see a rule to distinguish PE files: